How to Create Location Based Apps and Innovative Ideas for Geolocation Applications

 Quality Testing is crucial to remove bugs and improve code quality.
 Usually, developers consider QA testing as the last stage of development after writing the code.
 However, test-driven development is more effective and time-saving.

-After testing, release the app onto both app stores, Google Play Store, and the iOS App Store.
+After testing, release the app onto both app stores, the Google Play Store and the iOS App Store.

 Ideas for Geolocation Applications